mikenguyen13/data_analysis/_book/25-event-study.md

 2. Within these deciles, firms are further sorted into five groups (quintiles) based on their book-to-market ratios as of December of the previous year or earlier, considering possible delays in financial statement reporting.

 3. Benchmark portfolios are designed to exclude firms with specific events but include all firms that can be classified into the characteristic-based portfolios.

+Similarly, @wiles2010stock uses the following matching procedure:

+1. All firms in the same two-digit SIC code with market values of 50% to 150% of the focal firms are selected
+2. From this list, the 10 firms with the most comparable book-to-market ratios are chosen to serve as the matched portfolio (the matched portfolio can have less than 10 firms).

 Calculations: